 Nutritional Content

-Like American persimmons, Japanese persimmons are low in calories and fat, and are a good source of fiber and vitamins A and C. They also contain a number of other nutrients, including potassium, magnesium, and calcium.
+Japanese persimmons are also low in calories and fat and offer a great amount of fiber and vitamins A and C, along with other nutrients like potassium, magnesium, and calcium.
+They tend to have more vitamin C compared to their American counterparts.

 Culinary Uses